 If the sensors and actuators needed to create haptic feedback continue to advance, and the likes of Wearable X can work them into our clothes, the future could be all about what we feel.

 - A guide to the Apple Watch for womenWhat broads need to know about Apple's line of smartwatches

 - Wearables tackling the complex science of breastfeedingConnected breastfeeding is about more than convenience

 - Tackling violence with the Women's Safety X Prize21 semifinalists will compete to make women's safety wearables

-- The best smartwatches and hybrids for womenHere's our pick of female-friendly smartwatches
+- The best smartwatches and hybrids for womenHere's our pick of stylish smartwatches